 Mid-March marks the beginning of spring

-In mid March, when winter starts winding up its business, snow is still around.
+In mid March, when winter starts to recede, snow is still around.
 A carpet of fresh grass sprouts around these snow patches.
-It makes meadows and clearings above 10,000 feet a delight.
+It makes meadows and clearings above 9,000 feet a delight.
 The lush grass with ankle-length flowers against the backdrop of snow is a visual treat.
-Shaking off the harshness of winter, new leaves start sprouting on trees and old leaves fall.
+Shaking off the harshness of winter, new leaves start sprouting on trees.
 Flowers bloom.
 The landscape is a riot of colours.
 Spring is in the air.

-In spring, birds wake up from their winter slumber.
-In the lower hills colourful birds flirt here, there and everywhere.
-Bird calls ring through the forests.
+Birds wake up from their winter slumber.
+Their voices spring through the forests.
 For those who love bird photography this is the time of the year to trek.

 If these were not enough, there is the magic of rhododendrons.

-For me, the rhodos are reason enough to go trekking between mid March and the end of April.
+For me, the rhodos is a big reason to go trekking.
 What a sight they make!
-In this season, rhododendrons burst into full bloom.
+In spring, rhododendrons with their scarlet and pink flowers burst into bloom.
 It is as if the hills are on fire!
 When rhodos bloom they envelop trees.
 Sometimes it is difficult to spot leaves through the flowers!

-On a more practical front, trekking in March and April is great for the crackling summit views.
+Trekking in spring is great for the crackling summit views.

 Let me explain.
-Two months later, in May and June, when it is peak trekking season there is a smoky haze over the mountains.
-Forest fires, smog, heat and dust, everything contributes to this.
-The long distance mountain views are disappointing.
+Two months later, in summer, when it is peak trekking season there is a smoky haze over the mountains.
+Forest fires, smog, heat and dust contributes to this.
+Mountain views are disappointing.

-In March and April, mountain views are worth dying for.
+On the other hand in spring mountain views are worth dying for.
 You get clear blue skies that stretch from horizon to horizon.
-The air is crisp — the views stunning.
+The air is crisp — the views crackling.

 I remember last year when I was trekking to the top of Chandrashila summit, I stood for a moment to take in what I was seeing around me.
 There they were, right in front of me, like a fan of playing cards, the entire range of eastern and western Gharwal mountains of India.
 I was seeing the greatest mountain ranges in India at their sharpest best.